MeditatedBison/bmath/README.md

 [B.Math 2023-2026 Notes](https://meditatedbison.github.io/B.Math-2023-2026-Notes/)

+# Contribution:
-### Want to Contribute Lecture Notes/ Assignment Solutions/ Previous Year Paper Solutions?
+Want to Contribute Lecture Notes/ Assignment Solutions/ Previous Year Paper Solutions?
 Or Have any issue with the website/ any sort of discussions?
+It might actually be Helpful.
 Go to [Discussions](https://github.com/MeditatedBison/B.Math-2023-2026-Notes/discussions)
 - For Contributing Lecture Notes/ Assignment Solutions/ Previous Year Paper Solutions, give them in [Contribute Material](https://github.com/MeditatedBison/B.Math-2023-2026-Notes/discussions/categories/contribute-material) Category.
 - If you have a issue with the website, Or any question related to Website/ Content in the website Or Even any Suggestions, discuss in [Discuss](https://github.com/MeditatedBison/B.Math-2023-2026-Notes/discussions/categories/discuss) Category.